monkpearman/unicly/README.md

 ;=> NIL
 ```

-To tests equality among two UUIDs (even where their ```CL:PRINT-OBJECT``` is
+To test equality among two UUIDs (even where their ```CL:PRINT-OBJECT``` is
-identical) one must first convert the UUID to an intermediary format and compare
+identical), one must first convert the UUID to an intermediary format and compare
 the identity of the intermediate formats instead.

 One way to do this is test ```CL:EQUAL``` for two UUIDs using their string representation: